terra-money/docs/docs/Concepts/Fees.md

 ## Tobin tax

-The Tobin tax is a fixed percentage fee added to any [market swap](./glossary.md#market-swap) between Terra stablecoins.
-The rate varies depending on each Terra stablecoin denomination.
+The Tobin tax is a fixed percentage fee added to any [market swap](./glossary.md#market-swap) between Terra stablecoin denominations.
+The rate varies depending on each Terra stablecoin.
 For example, while the rate for most denominations is .35%, the rate for MNT is 2%.
 To see the Tobin tax rates, [query the oracle](https://lcd.terra.dev/terra/oracle/v1beta1/denoms/tobin_taxes).
 When stablecoins have different Tobin tax rates, the higher tax rate will be used for the transaction.

  The Tobin tax was created to discourage front-running the oracle and foreign exchange trading at the expense of users.
 For more information on the implementation of the Tobin tax, read ["On swap fees: the greedy and the wise"](https://medium.com/terra-money/on-swap-fees-the-greedy-and-the-wise-b967f0c8914e).